-This is obviously very positive feedback for the C-Leg.
-What we found surprising is that even for the six end-users who had to have their C-Leg repaired three or more times (see the next section), half still said they were very happy and the other half said they were moderately happy.
+This is obviously very positive feedback for the C-Leg, with 39 of 43 respondents saying that they are either Very Happy or Moderately Happy.
+What we found surprising is that even the 10 end-users who said they had their C-Leg repaired three or more times (see the next section) still said they were happy.

 One of the most interesting parts of our survey is the free-form text area that allows end-users to say whatever they want about a device.
 Reading these, here are our general observations:

 - A couple of users complained about the weight of the knee.
 This surprised us because, at 1.24 kilograms, the C-Leg is basically tied with the Plie Knee for the 2nd lightest bionic knee on the market, trailing only the Kenevo Knee.
 But excessive weight is still a common complaint for most bionic limbs despite the use of increasingly lighter materials.